 At Crescat, we believe in accepting a moderate amount of risk in order to realize the long term returns that our themes and valuation models are capable of delivering.
-We use a Conditional Value-at-Risk Model to monitor risk by position, theme, and overall in all of our strategies.
-Also, we believe in moderate diversification and hedging, including shorting in our hedge funds, as a key tenets to reducing risk without sacrificing our return goals over time.
+We believe in moderate diversification and hedging, including shorting in our hedge funds, as key tenets to reducing risk without sacrificing our return goals over time.
 We continuously strive to maintain a diversified set of high-conviction, model-supported themes and positions within the context of our risk model.

 Crescat’s goal is to perform in the top 10% of active managers and significantly outperform the passive benchmarks over complete economic cycles.
 Our goal is high risk-adjusted returns based on statistics such as Alpha, Sortino Ratio, and Omega Ratio.
 We believe these statistics are better measures than the more popular Sharpe ratio for maximizing client utility over the long term because they help us focus on the goal of delivering positive, asymmetric returns compared to benchmarks.
 To understand why investors might prefer that we focus on delivering a high Alpha and Omega rather than delivering a high Sharpe ratio, as part of our risk management and risk measurement strategy, see this excellent white paper.